Propofol sedation for endoscopic procedures

 How long will I be drowsy for?

-Usually, patients are awake soon after the procedure.
-You may feel a bit tired if you have not slept well before the procedure.
+• Usually, patients are awake soon after the procedure.
+You may feel a tired if you have not slept well before the procedure.

 I have had sedation during endoscopy before and it didn’t work.
 Will propofol sedation work for me?

-If anything in this leaflet worries you or you have questions that we have not answered, please discuss with your anaesthetist or the specialist nurse during your preoperative assessment telephone call.
+If you have any concerns or questions that we have not answered on this page, please discuss with your anaesthetist on the day of the procedure or with the specialist nurse during your preoperative assessment telephone call.

 Contact information

-In the unlikely event that you have any problems after discharge, you can call the Endoscopy Department for help and advice or contact your GP:
+In the unlikely event that you have any problems after discharge, you can call the Endoscopy Department for help and advice.
+Alternatively, you can contact your GP.

 Endoscopy Department